Pfizer's COVID product sales to top $50 bln this year, investors want more | Health

 Pfizer's COVID product sales to top $50 bln this year, investors want more

+The company is selling 20 million courses of Paxlovid to the United States at around $530 a course, but Bourla said that was a special price because of the size of the order.
+The price for most high income countries, he said, would be more or less in line with the price of Merck & Co's rival treatment molnupiravir, which the U.S. government bought for around $700 a course.

-Pfizer Inc said on Tuesday it expects 2022 sales of its COVID-19 vaccine and antiviral pill to top $54 billion, but that fell short of lofty Wall Street estimates and its shares fell nearly 5%.
-Although Pfizer raised its forecast for the vaccine, developed with Germany's BioNTech SE, by $1 billion to $32 billion, the drugmaker cautioned that final sales for the year may not top that figure.
+Pfizer executives said the company is in active discussions with over 100 countries about Paxlovid, and has the capacity to top 120 million courses if needed.
+For the COVID-19 vaccine Pfizer developed with Germany's BioNTech SE, the U.S. drugmaker cautioned that final sales for the year may not top its current forecast of $32 billion, a 13% decline from 2021 levels.

-Last year, the company increased its COVID vaccine sales forecast several times as it signed more deals to supply it around the world.
+Last year, the company increased its COVID vaccine sales forecast several times as it signed more supply deals around the world.
 Analysts have forecast sales of $33.79 billion for the vaccine in 2022, according to Refinitiv data.

-The company, however, said its forecast for oral COVID-19 antiviral treatment Paxlovid could increase.
-Pfizer said it expects $22 billion in 2022 sales, compared with estimates of $22.88 billion.
-The company expects to produce at least 120 million courses of Paxlovid, a two-drug regimen meant to be taken at home.
-Pfizer is selling the treatment to the United States at around $530 a course.

-Overall, Pfizer expects sales of $98 billion to $102 billion for the year, also below estimates of $105.48 billion.
+Overall, Pfizer expects 2022 sales of $98 billion to $102 billion, also below estimates of $105.48 billion.
 "Looking forward is not as good as looking back for Pfizer now and that is why (the stock price) is down on a somewhat decent report," said Dennis Dick, a proprietary trader at Bright Trading LLC.

-The outlook, however, pointed to a second straight year of record sales for the New York-based drugmaker.
-The company reported $36.8 billion in sales of the COVID-19 vaccine in 2021.

-JP Morgan analyst Chris Schott in a research note said it is unclear whether sales from Pfizer's COVID-19 products are sustainable long term.
-Pipeline development and capital deployment will be key for the drugmaker to outperform expectations, he said.
-Pfizer said it had begun working on a next-generation version of Paxlovid, authorized to treat high-risk COVID-19 patients.
+Going forward, "acquisitions are obviously very much in the cards," said Aamir Malik, Pfizer's chief business innovation Officer.
+Some investors have been looking for Pfizer to use its huge cash infusion from COVID products on deals to drive future growth.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)